HirokiSugisawa/BBO/README.md

 pandas, numpy, scipy, matplotlib, scikit-learn, jupyterlab

 ## Contents
 To reproduce the results, the source code and dataset are stored in the scr folder.
 Descriptions of each program are given below.
+Basically, you can reproduce the paper by executing the programs in numerical order.

 ### 1. Initial Guess Generation
 Using the first_10.dat file, 24 points for the initial experiment are generated.